 If you knew then what you know now,

-what advice would you give to your younger self?
+what advice would you give your younger self?

 In the discussion that followed, several incredibly talented and accomplished women offered a wealth of candid career and life strategies.
 I felt compelled to share them with you – not only because I am a sucker for a good quote, but because I believe there is value in taking a moment to learn from those who have gone before.

 The advice that follows is categorized based on focus and will be presented in three parts.
-This post is the first in the series, focusing on advice specific to career and education.
-A second post will offer success tips related to relationships and raising a family, while a final post will focus on life in general (finances and health/diet).
+This is the second post, which focuses on advice specific to relationships and raising a family.
+The first post in this series focused on career advice, while the final post will offer success tips related to life in general (finances and health/diet).
 I hope you’ll find the comments as inspiring as I did!